trofi/trofi.github.io.gen/posts/313-highway-debugging-example.md

 ["vector shift" change](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=a71f90c5a7ae29).

-This change looks very close to the culprit as the code explicitly picks the "arithmetic" flavour of shift instruction (should be logical "instead").
+This change looks very close to the culprit as the code explicitly picks the "arithmetic" flavour of shift instruction (should be "logical" instead).

 By now the original change author already provided a test patch in the report!
 So quick!